debrawu/ProjectOne/README.md

 ![Screen Shot 2020-09-19 at 11 10 15 AM (2)](https://user-images.githubusercontent.com/65466578/93838053-f5846f80-fc4d-11ea-9d7a-569fba8715c1.png)

-  In this portion of the study, we analyzed the socio-economic factors that could play into Covid related deaths.
+  In this portion of the study, we analyze the socio-economic factors that could play into Covid related deaths.
 The GDP data was gathered by the Bureau of Economic Analysis, and we specifically gathered the data from 2018, when the economy was more stable and unaffected by a pandemic.
 Our initial hypothesis was that the GDP had an adverse effect on Covid deaths.
 With a higher GDP, the assumption was that more people would have better access to healthcare and resources in order to recover from the virus.

   The heatmap illustrates two layers, the outside layer of GDP and the internal layer of deaths by Covid.
 Opposite from our initial hypothesis, it seems that with a higher GDP, that there are more deaths related to Covid.